awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

 | is4gen\.2xlarge | 12\.5 | 25 |

 ## SSD I/O performance<a name="storage-instances-diskperf"></a>

+The primary data storage for D2, D3, and D3en instances is HDD instance store volumes\.
+The primary data storage for I3 and I3en instances is non\-volatile memory express \(NVMe\) SSD instance store volumes\.

+Instance store volumes persist only for the life of the instance\.
+When you stop, hibernate, or terminate an instance, the applications and data in its instance store volumes are erased\.
+We recommend that you regularly back up or replicate important data in your instance store volumes\.
+For more information, see [Amazon EC2 instance store](InstanceStorage.md) and [SSD instance store volumes](ssd-instance-store.md)\.

 If you use a Linux AMI with kernel version 4\.4 or later and use all the SSD\-based instance store volumes available to your instance, you can get up to the IOPS \(4,096 byte block size\) performance listed in the following table \(at queue depth saturation\)\.
 Otherwise, you get lower IOPS performance\.